 The City will seek to accomplish the following action steps to require landscaping in conjunction with new development that complements its surroundings and enhances the built environment.

-- Encourage plant and tree types shouldthat complement the surrounding area, and should including a variety of species throughout the site, that include and seasonal interest.
+- Encourage plant and tree types that complement the surrounding area, including a variety of species throughout the site, and seasonal interest.
 Species should be climate resilient, indigenous, or proven adaptable to the local climate and should not be invasive on native species.

-- Require the maintenance of landscaped areas should be maintained in accordance with Crime Prevention through Environmental Design (CPTED) principles, to allow views into and out of the site, to preserve view corridors and to maintain sight lines at vehicular and pedestrian intersections.
+- Require the maintenance of landscaped areas in accordance with Crime Prevention through Environmental Design (CPTED) principles, to allow views into and out of the site, to preserve view corridors and to maintain sight lines at vehicular and pedestrian intersections.

-- Encourage landscaping plans should be designed tothat facilitate future maintenance including the consideration ofthose that minimize the need for irrigation systems, utilize drought and salt-resistant species, and consider ongoing performance of storm water treatment practices, snow storage, access to sun, proximity to buildings, paved surfaces and overhead utilities.
+- Encourage landscaping plans that facilitate future maintenance including those that minimize the need for irrigation systems, utilize drought and salt-resistant species, and consider ongoing performance of storm water treatment practices, snow storage, access to sun, proximity to buildings, paved surfaces and overhead utilities.

-- Encourage green roofs, living walls, and porous pavement, are encouraged butacknowledging that these practices are not meant to be a substitute for ground-level landscaping of sites as landscaping provides both a natural amenity and aesthetic beauty to the urban landscape.
+- Encourage and identify opportunities to integrate green roofs, living walls, and porous pavement into development, acknowledging that these practices are not meant to be a substitute for ground-level landscaping of sites as landscaping provides both a natural amenity and aesthetic beauty to the urban landscape.

-- Encourage boulevard landscaping and improvements, in accordance with applicable City policies, are encouragedand regulations.
+- Encourage boulevard landscaping and improvements, in accordance with applicable City policies and regulations.